petsc/petsc/src/docs/sphinx_docs/install/multibuild_documentation.rst

 Updating or Reinstalling PETSc
 ==============================

-If you follow the master or release branches of PETSc you can update your libraries with:
+If you follow the main or release branches of PETSc you can update your libraries with:

 .. code-block:: console